nilostolte/MicroVBA-PowerPoint/README.md

 Microsoft apparently uses a different method to identify subpaths which is more compact but that is less flexible and more complex than the method shown above that looks quite robust.

 As can be seen, the path used in this example is the icon of the second menu option above.
 The file  [**menugraphics6**](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/menuInforgraphics6.pptx) is given so the different objects can be examined in the way exposed above.
 The gear icon in the third menu option is another interesting example because it implements a hole in the gear.
 However, any text is also a good example since most of them contain letters that produces "holes" in a previous subpath.

+Also, a very important point is that the file [**menugraphics6**](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/menuInforgraphics6.pptx) also demonstrates that vectorized texts are possible in PowerPoint presentations.
+Also, with vectorized texts, presentations can have a much better look, with a much better kerning and right justification.

 ## The Resulting Stack Icon